-An Artemis launch, seen from the backyard of Freshwater Reporter’s Florida correspondent Matt Rumpfeldt.
+An Artemis launch, seen from the yard of Freshwater Reporter’s Florida correspondent Matt Rumpfeldt.

 By Brooke Edwards